Renger van der Zande

 After winning the title in 2016, Renger left Starworks Motorsport and joined VisitFlorida Racing.
 He debuted in the Prototype class at Rolex 24 at Daytona driving the #90 Riley Mk30 alongside Rene Rast and Marc Goossens.
 They finished third and announced another good campaign.
 The teamlater switched to Ligier LMP2 prototype.
 Van der Zande and Goossens were teammates in all races, scoring a victory at Laguna Seca and finishing seventh in the final standings.

-For the 2018 IMSA season, Renger moved to championship-winning Wayne Taylor Racing as a replacement for Ricky Taylor to share the #10 Cadillac with Jordan Taylor.
+For the 2018 IMSA season, Renger moved to championship-winning team Wayne Taylor Racing as a replacement for Ricky Taylor to share the #10 Cadillac with Jordan Taylor.
+Their only win was in the season-closing Petit Le Mans at Road Atlanta and they finished third in the points.